- Solicitors For Business

 Regardless of how you suffered your injury or illness, if it was caused by somebody else’s negligence, you are entitled to make a claim for compensation.

-The accidents abroad team is experienced in helping holidaymakers who have been left injured or ill after a cruising holiday to make claims for compensation.
+The accidents abroad team is experienced in cruise ship claims, helping countless holidaymakers who have been left injured or ill after a cruising holiday to make a claim for compensation.
 You are able to recover the money you’ve paid for your poor holiday experience, as well as compensation for the time taken off work, getting access to the best medical treatment, and any pain or suffering you may have experienced.

 Our aim is to make the claims process as smooth as possible so you are able to focus on making a full recovery and return to the position you were in before the accident.
 We will provide specialist advice and guidance throughout the life of your case, so you are constantly kept up to date and are aware of the appropriate next steps.